JeffreyDChau/Story/README.md

 Mouth made the mountain side shake.
 Dio's eyes widned as Shrek approached, filled with fear as the man took orger form and raised his mighty fist to strike him.

+Shrek's mighty fist grew 10x as he punches the ground.
+The impact caused an 8.0 magnitude earthquake.
+The cries of the people all over the city can be heard.
+Dio sunk into the middle of the earth.